-As a new Unit, we are in the process of setting up our Girls State program - please check back here for further details or email us at firstname.lastname@example.org for future updates.
+As a new Unit, we are in the process of setting up our first Texas Bluebonnet Girls State program to be held at Texas Lutheran University, Seguin TX on June 16, 2019 thru June 22, 2019 - please check back here for further details or email us at email@example.com for future updates.

 Developing leadership skills, confidence and action-based understanding of the government process gives young women a lasting foundation for success, both personally and professionally.
 The American Legion Auxiliary believes that educating youth about the basic ideals and principles of government will help ensure the survival of our democracy.

 ALA Girls State is a unique and exciting government-in-action learning program in which American Legion Auxiliary members guide young women to become knowledgeable stewards of freedom, democracy and patriotic citizens.

 To provide an outstanding, unique, and coveted educational opportunity for the young women of our nation that instills the basic ideals and principles of American government through the American Legion Auxiliary Girls State and American Legion Auxiliary Girls Nation citizenship training programs.

 Each summer, approximately 16,000 young women participate in weeklong ALA Girls State programs across the nation.
 Every American Legion Auxiliary Girls State program operates with the same patriotic values through a nonpartisan curriculum where students assume the roles of government leaders, campaigning in mock parties (often called “Federalists” and “Nationalists”) to become mayors and county and state officials of their ALA Girls State.
 The program is a weeklong immersive learning experience, often held on a college campus where girls live in “cities” within a dormitory-like setting.
 The learning, experience, memories, and friendships last a lifetime.